bida22-033/WMD/README.md

 JAVA script
 Multimedia content
 GIMP-Image editing software
-Those interesting in colllaborating in this technologies you are welcome
+Those interested in colllaborating in this technologies you are welcome